143kk/md_notes/java.md

 In order to absolutely guarantee a unique package name, it's common to use an Internet domain name written in reverse and then append a project name, such as `com.horstmann.corejava`.

+The convention for Java package names is to use all lowercase letters, even for intermediate words.

 From the point of view of the compiler, there is absolutely no relationship between nested packages.
 For example, the packages `java.util` and `java.util.jar` have nothing to do with each other.
 Each is its own independent collection of classes.

 ### 4.8.2 Class Importation